Stony Brook University

 Decision-Making Environments embodies a layered framework for the development of analytic and visual tools that enable users to make better decisions through information exploration and analysis.
 The user can choose between or fuse information streams in a variety of modalities, depending on which one offers the best insight.
 Analysis programs running simultaneously in the background supplement the visual displays with analytic summaries and statistical insights.
 This environment is thus a seamless integration of many components, including analytic, visualization, perception as well as human/computer interface.

-The CVDI Spring Industry Advisory Board Meeting is April 24-26, 2017 at the Darden School of Business at the University of Virginia in Charlottesville, VA.
-This is bi-annual meeting of the industry advisory board and center members to assess ongoing research and set priorities for new research directions.
+The bi-annual meetings of the industry advisory board and center members assess ongoing research and set priorities for new research directions.
 Visitors interested in membership are welcome, but will be required to sign a non-disclosure agreement.

 Drexel is a world-class comprehensive research institution committed to use-inspired research with real-world applications, and the University’s research activities result in more than $110 million in annual expenditures for sponsored projects.